meteorflux/reactive-dependency/README.md

 In the [Flux](https://facebook.github.io/flux/) architecture, your logic is kept inside Stores.
 Those Stores need to communicate between each other so a good **dependency** system is needed.

 MeteorFlux is still a work in progress.
-You can follow it in this forum post: https://forums.meteor.com/t/meteorflux-flow/920/
+You can follow it in this forum post:
+https://forums.meteor.com/t/meteorflux-flow/920/

 You **don't need to use Flux or the Dispatcher** to use this package.
-Actually, I hope it can be useful in many other cases so I released first.
+Actually, I hope it can be useful in many other cases, so I've released this first.

 ## Examples:

-I have created an example in this Github repo: https://github.com/meteorflux/reactive-dependency-example
+I have created an example in this Github repo:
+https://github.com/meteorflux/reactive-dependency-example

 ## Contribute:

-Feel free to express your feelings in this forum post https://forums.meteor.com/t/reactive-dependency-injection/2971 or here in the [Github Issues](https://github.com/meteorflux/reactive-dependency/issues).
+Feel free to express your feelings in [this forum post](https://forums.meteor.com/t/reactive-dependency-injection/2971) or here in the [Github Issues](https://github.com/meteorflux/reactive-dependency/issues).